hewner/csse290-git/ClassOutline.md

 ### Step 4: Reconnect it to the ref tree

-It it's a commit we can reconnect it
+If it's a commit we can reconnect it

-    git branch recover-branch deeffdf
+    git branch recover-branch deeffdfg

 Or heck, use our cool update-ref command